lupusruber/music_analytics/README.md

 1. **Kafka Consumer**: The `dims.py` file reads messages from Kafka topics (`PAGE_VIEW_EVENTS_TOPIC` and `LISTEN_EVENTS_TOPIC`).
 2. **Stream Processing**: Each event stream is processed and transformed into a corresponding dimension or fact table using PySpark.
-3. **Storage**: The processed data is stored in Google Cloud Storage temporarily and then loaded into BigQuery for analytics.
+3. **Storage**: The processed data is directly stored in BigQuery for analytics.
+4. **Visualization**: The data is visualized on a Power Bi dashboard that showcases real-time data from Big Query

 ## Airflow Orchestration